rsokl/Learning_Python/Python/Module5_OddsAndEnds/Testing_Your_Code.md

 # Testing Your Code

 This section will introduce us to the critically-important and often-overlooked process of testing code.
-We will begin by considering the basic motivations behind writing tests.
+We will begin by considering some driving motivations for writing tests.
-Next, we will study the basic anatomy of a test-function, including its nucleus: the `assert` statement.
+Next, we will study the basic anatomy of a test-function, including the `assert` statement, which serves as the nucleus of our test functions.
 Armed with the ability to write a rudimentary test, we will welcome, with open arms, the powerful testing framework [pytest](https://docs.pytest.org/).
-This will inform how to structure our tests alongside our Python project that we are developing, and will allow us to incisively run our tests with the press of a single button.
+This will inform how we structure our tests alongside our Python project that we are developing; with pytest, we can incisively run our tests with the press of a single button.
 Furthermore, it will allow us to greatly streamline and even begin to automate some of our tests.
 Finally, we will take a step back to consider some strategies for writing effective tests.
 Among these is a methodology that is near and dear to my heart: property-based testing.